Dr. Sheldon Cooper, from The Big Bang Theory and Young Sheldon

 - He often asks "In what universe..." to something he wants to argue about.

 - "That's my spot."

 - Characterization Marches On: Considering the sheer number of quirks he acquired after the first few episodes, it's somewhat of a shock to see him in the early stages.
 Sheldon wasn't quite as socially inept or uptight in earlier episodes and may not even have been established as asexual yet.
-He was still an arrogant jerk, but more of a friend ribbing another instead of having a huge ego mixed with an Ambiguous Disorder.
+He was still an arrogant and stubborn jerk, but more of a friend ribbing another instead of having a huge ego mixed with an Ambiguous Disorder.
 As such:

-- Asexuality: He casually refers to Penny being beautiful and immediately recognizes Leonard is attracted to her, seems to (mildly) compete for her attention and when they visit a sperm bank, Leonard makes an off-hand comment that Sheldon is a "semi-pro," the implications in such a context should be obvious.
+- Asexuality: He casually refers to Penny being beautiful and immediately recognizes Leonard is attracted to her, seems to (mildly) compete for her attention and when they visit a sperm bank, Leonard makes an off-hand comment that Sheldon is a "semi-pro", the implications in such a context should be obvious.

 - Social Skills: He advises Leonard that discussing bowel movements isn't appropriate when he invites Penny to lunch.
 As early as the second episode it becomes a Running Gag Sheldon rarely understands sarcasm.
 In the first episode, nearly all of his jokes are sarcastic quips at Leonard's expense.
 In later episodes, it becomes a challenge to get Sheldon to admit that he's wrong, regardless of whatever outrageous thing he's done or said.
 In the second episode, although he still believes that cleaning Penny's apartment without her permission was the right thing to do, he offers a sincere apology to her face after some prodding by Leonard.
 However, he continued to use sarcasm and dry snark, meaning he probably understands sarcasm, just can't detect it readily.